If you plan to travel in the weeks and months ahead, keep up-to-date with the latest advice for the country you plan travelling to.

 If you have been in the CTA for the last 14 days before entering Northern Ireland you do not need to complete the form or self-isolate.

-From 10 July 2020 you may not have to self-isolate when you arrive in Northern Ireland, if you are returning from certain countries.
+Since 10 July 2020 you may not have to self-isolate when you arrive in Northern Ireland, if you're returning from certain countries.

 That is because these countries or territories are: